Neuralab/resolve-for-woocommerce/README.md

 #### INSTALL

+1. Contact [Resolve](https://resolvepay.com/) team and set up your merchant account.
-1. Visit Plugins > Add New.
+2. Visit Plugins > Add New.
-2. Search for "Resolve for WooCommerce".
+3. Search for "Resolve for WooCommerce".
-3. Activate Resolve for WooCommerce.
+4. Activate Resolve for WooCommerce.

 For more installation options check the [official WordPress documentation](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation) about installing plugins.